manojjahgirdar/Build-an-elearning-portal-with-Watson-Media/README.md

   ```

   ```
-  >> [MJ] add cd Build-an-elearning-portal-with-Watson-Media/ before npm run build
+  >> [MJ] add cd Build-an-elearning-portal-with-Watson-Media/Code/React\ UI/ before npm run build please verify the code structure in the repo.
   ```

   ### 7.3 Move build to node directory

   ```
-  >> [MJ] These steps are part of Building React UI hence they may not be separate points.
+  >> [MJ] this steps is a part of Building React UI hence it may not be separate point.
-  If you want to make it separate points then nest them. example: 7.2.1, 7.2.2 rather than 7.3 and 7.4
+  If you want to make it separate points then nest them. example: 7.2.1 rather than 7.3 However its not recomended to make it a separate point.
   ```

   After creating the react build run the following command in your terminal in the same directory as the build folder.